A Guide to How Often To Vacuum a Pool – Daily, Weekly or Monthly?

 Updated:

-It would be wonderful if a pool would just look after itself so you could put your feet up and lie on a sun lounger instead.
-Unfortunately, that is not the case – unless you can afford a pool service to do all of the work for you.
+It would be wonderful if a pool would look after itself so you could put your feet up and lie on a sun lounger instead.
+Unfortunately, that is not the case – unless you can afford a pool service to do all the work.

-As a general rule, it is normally sufficient to vacuum a pool once a week.
-It may need to be vacuumed sooner if the pool has been used excessively if there has been a big storm that has blown debris into the pool or perhaps if it is under trees so leaves frequently fall in.
+Vacuuming a pool once a week is normally sufficient.
+However, it may need to be vacuumed sooner if it has been used excessively, if debris has been blown into it by a big storm, or if it is under trees, so leaves frequently fall in.

-Vacuuming a pool is important but it is just one of the many actions required to keep a pool in a clean and healthy condition.
+Vacuuming a pool is important, but it is just one of the many actions required to keep it clean and healthy.

 How Often Should You Vacuum a Pool?